foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 *Important note:* only pre compiled ARC MLI library can be used in this case.

-**Currently supports only EMSDP target.** But user can modify Makefiles to use them with own target.
+**Currently supports only EMSDP target.** But user can modify Makefiles to use them with their own target.

 ### Modifying target Makefile for ARC GNU support:
 `arc_emsdp_makefile.inc` is modified to support GNU Toolchain for ARC Processors and can be used as an example.
 You can check all changes related to GNU, they have to start with